BradHutchings/Mmojo-Server-v2/instructions/512-Platform-Performant.md

 ---
 ### Test Mmojo Server
-Requires previously downloaded model to the `$MODELS_DIR` directory.
+Requires previously downloaded model to the `$LOCAL_MODELS_DIR` directory.
 We test with command-line arguments.
 - View the script: <a href="../scripts/510-Test-Server.sh" target="_blank">510-Test-Server.sh</a>.
 - Run the script.
   ```